atuinsh/atuin/README.md

 ## Config

-A'tuin is configurable via TOML.
+A'Tuin is configurable via TOML.
 The file lives at ` ~/.config/atuin/config.toml`, and looks like this:

 ```